takao42/genetic-linkage/README.md

 Dependency: numpy <br>
 sudo pip install numpy

-I don't recommend using Python 3 because it is slower than python 2.
+I don't recommend using Python 3 because it is slower than python 2 in terms of integer calculation.